eaton-lab/Oreinotinus-phylogeny/Raw_data/README.md

 - `oreinotinus_samples_database.csv` Raw database for samples of Oreinotinus (and outgroups), used in the analyses of the paper related with this repository.
 - `oreinotinus_color_codes.csv` CSV files that contains all the colors and regions used.

-Due to file size limitation, sequence and SNPs files used in multiple analyses may be found in Zenodo in the following project: https://www.doi.org/10.5281/zenodo.5504439
+Due to file size limitation, sequence, SNPs, and morphological matrices used in multiple analyses may be found in Zenodo in the following project: https://www.doi.org/10.5281/zenodo.5504439